MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 If Visual Studio is yelling at you about these function calls, have no fear.
 That is because these are functions that we have not defined yet, but will define in a little bit.
 Just know for now that this is how we are obtaining the player's dimension and the player's location (x, y, z coordinates).

 You will notice that we used the keyword **const** to declare the `playerDimension` and `playerLocation` variables, instead of the keyword `let`.
-This is because we do not want the values inside these variables to be accidentally or intentionally changed later on in the code (`const` stands for “constant”).
+This is because we do not want the values inside these variables to be accidentally or intentionally changed later on in the code (`const` stands for "constant").
 This helps keep our code robust, intentional, and less error prone.
 In our previous script, we wanted to reassign the `secondsPassed` variable every second, so we used the keyword `let`.
 In the case of our new script, we do not want `playerDimension` or `playerLocation` to be reassigned at all, so we use `const`.

 In the `if` statement below, we are making sure that `playerDimension` and `playerLocation` are NOT undefined so that we can use them in our code.
 If you try to use something undefined, you will get errors!
 The "!=" operator means "does not equal", and the "&&" operator means "and".
 So we only run the code inside that `if` statement if "`playerDimension` does not equal undefined and `playerLocation` does not equal undefined."